-The Performing Arts program enriches the students’ experiences outside of the classroom as it enables to students to hone specific skills.
-Whether performing on stage or working behind the scenes, students are engaging the creative side of their brains while:
+The Performing Arts program enriches the students’ experiences both inside and outside of the classroom as it enables students to hone specific skills.
+Whether participating in musical theater classes or performing on stage, students are engaging the creative side of their brains while:

 - learning effective ways to give and receive constructive feedback